-To characterize the local and systemic pharmacokinetics of one DPV-LNG vaginal ring formulation used either continuously or cyclically (~28/2) for approximately 90 days

-Summary: MTN-044/IPM 053/CCN019 is a single-site, randomized (1:1), open-label Phase 1 trial.
+To characterize the local and systemic pharmacokinetics of one DPV-LNG vaginal ring formulation used either continuously or cyclically (~28/2) for approximately 90 days Summary: MTN-044/IPM 053/CCN019 is a single-site, randomized (1:1), open-label Phase 1 trial.
 The study will assess the pharmacokinetics and safety of one silicone elastomer vaginal matrix rings containing 200 mg of dapivirine and 320 mg of levonorgestrel.
 The MTN-044/IPM 053/CCN019 study population consists of healthy, HIV-uninfected, non-pregnant women between 18-45 years of age.
-The participants will use the vaginal ring either continuously or cyclically (worn for 28 days and taken out for 2 days) for approximately 90 days and will be followed up for a total duration of approximately 26 weeks.
+The participants will use the vaginal ring either continuously or cyclically (worn for 28 days and taken out for two days) for approximately 90 days and will be followed up for a total duration of approximately 26 weeks.
 The primary focus of MTN-044/IPM 053/CCN019 is the collection of pharmacokinetic and safety data on the vaginal ring containing a combination of dapivirine and levonorgestrel, formulated with higher dapivirine dose strengths than previously evaluated in Phase 3 trials.
 Furthermore, MTN-044/IPM 053/CCN019 will assess the vaginal bleeding patterns associated with using the DPV-LNG VR either continuously or cyclically for approximately 90 days.
 This study will also investigate the acceptability of and adherence to this biomedical HIV prevention-plus-contraception method and will evaluate the vaginal microenvironment (microflora and biomarkers) and the HIV inhibitory activity in cervical tissue during approximately 90 days of continuous or cyclic study product use.
-MTN-044/IPM 053/CCN019 is the first study to assess local and systemic PK, safety and tolerability of the DPV-LNG VR when used by women continuously versus cyclically (worn for approximately 28 days and taken out for 2 days) for approximately 90 days.

-University of Pittsburgh CRS
+MTN-044/IPM 053/CCN019 is the first study to assess local and systemic PK, safety and tolerability of the DPV-LNG VR when used by women continuously versus cyclically (worn for approximately 28 days and taken out for two days) for approximately 90 days.
+Clinical Research Sites: USA University of Pittsburgh CRS

-Multipurpose Prevention Technology (MPT) Preferences among Couples

-Protocol Chair: TBD

-Study Product: Not Applicable

-Target Sample Size: 400-500 couples

-Current Status: In development
+Couple User Preferences in Dual Purpose Prevention Products (CUPID) Protocol Chair:Alexandra Minnis, PhDProtocol Co-ChairJuliane Etima, MA Psy Study Product: Not Applicable Target Sample Size: Approximately 400 couples Current Status: In development Primary Objectives:

-- To determine heterosexual couples' preferences for an MPT product to inform product delivery and future product design to maximize uptake and willingness to use among Sub-Saharan African heterosexual couples. - To assess the level of influence of the male partner on a woman's preferences for an MPT product and on her decision-making process for using an MPT.

-Summary: MTN-045 is a cross-sectional study that will include questionnaires with both partners of the couple - individually and together- including a Discrete-Choice Experiment (DCE) that assesses attribute preferences.
-Post-survey explanatory IDIs will be conducted with a subset of couples (N=20-40).
-MPT product forms evaluated will be selected based on literature review and consultation with experts on MPT product development and with MTN EC and may include a vaginal ring, a vaginal insert or film, and co-packaged pills.
+- To determine heterosexual couples' preferences for a DPP product to inform product delivery and future product design to maximize uptake and willingness to use among sub-Saharan African heterosexual couples. - To assess the level of influence of the male partner on a woman's preferences for a DPP product and on her decision-making process regarding product preferences and use.
+Summary: MTN-045 is a cross-sectional study that will utilize questionnaires, including a Discrete-Choice Experiment (DCE) and joint decision task, to assess couples' preferences related to DPP products that could be used to prevent unintended pregnancies and HIV infection.
+Couple members' preferences will be evaluated with each partner separately and also with both partners together.
+Post-survey explanatory IDIs will be conducted with a subset of couples (N= up to 80 participants from up to 40 couples).
+The following DPP product forms will be evaluated: vaginal ring, vaginal insert, vaginal film, and oral tablets.
+It is anticipated that sites will be activated to enroll participants in Q2/Q3 2019, and that accrual will be completed by Q3/Q4 2020.
+Clinical Research Sites: Uganda MU-JHU Research Collaboration CRS Zimbabwe: Zengeza CRS

-The study period of approximately 18 months will consist of three primary activities: 1) formative research; 2) implementation of the survey with 400-500 couples; and 3) analysis and dissemination of results.